 Overview of decisions on the countercyclical buffer rate

-The domestic financial cycle is in a mature phase of expansion, with strong bank lending to the domestic private sector and the acceleration of residential property prices.
-Credit gap indicators for the Republic of Croatia (Figure 1) and the composite indicator of cyclical risks (Figure 2) remained elevated in the third quarter of 2025, with the composite indicator remaining above the levels recorded on the eve of the global financial crisis (Table 1).
-Against such a backdrop, the countercyclical capital buffer rate of 2%, announced in September 2025 and applicable as of 1 January 2027, has been assessed as still adequate for preserving banking system resilience in the case of materialisation of cyclical systemic risks, having also regard to the complementary effects of the macroprudential restrictions on consumer lending criteria applicable since July 2025.
+The domestic financial cycle remains in the mature phase of expansion, characterised by strong credit activity and an increase in residential real estate prices from an already high level.
+At the end of 2025, credit gap indicators for the Republic of Croatia (Figure 1) and the composite indicator of cyclical risks (Figure 2) held steady at very high levels (Table 1).
+Against such a backdrop, the countercyclical capital buffer rate of 2.0%, announced in September 2025 and applicable as of 1 January 2027, has been assessed as still adequate for preserving banking system resilience in the case of materialisation of cyclical systemic risks, having also regard to the complementary effects of the macroprudential restrictions on consumer lending criteria applicable since July 2025.

-Table 1 Indicators of cyclical systemic risk and the associated benchmark countercyclical buffer rates for Q3/2025
+Table 1 Indicators of cyclical systemic risk and associated benchmark countercyclical buffer rates for Q4/2025

 Source: CNB.